 A power rake is a more effective alternative to a hand rake.
 To use a power rake to dethatch your centipede lawn, adjust the vertical tines to a depth of 0.5 inches and space them three inches apart.

 Run the power rake in a single direction.
 Multidirectional passes may cause severe turf injury that may kill your centipede grass.
-You don’t have to get rid of all the thatch as this increases the amount of stolon injury.
-The goal is to create as many air and moisture pockets while still preserving the health of your centipede turf.
+You don’t have to get rid of all the thatch, as this increases the amount of stolon injury.
+The goal is to create as many air and moisture pockets while preserving your centipede turf’s health.

 Note: The spring-loaded tines penetrate the thatch and tear out some of it before dropping the dead vegetation on the surface of the lawn.